We had a most unfortunate experience with Keller Williams. They did not represent us and as such I don’t know how to go about reporting what happened.

 I would love some help in understanding what went wrong and who to notify if in fact this is the dirty business I suspect it is.
 If not, I’ll be happy to apologize and retract this review.

-Review about: Keller Williams Realty Home Selling.
+Product or Service Mentioned: Keller Williams Realty Home Selling.

 Reason of review: Poor customer service.